 FUE does leave lots of tiny scars that are invisible to the human eye, but for all practical purposes – no, FUE will not leave you with visible scarring.

 FUT on the other hand will leave you with a linear scar from the donor area.
-However, with skilled surgeons like Dr Huber and Dr Jones – even this can be minimized to be less visible and ideally, covered with hair regrowth.
+However, with skilled surgeons like Dr. Huber, Dr. Alexander, and Dr. Jones – even this can be minimized to be less visible and ideally, covered with hair regrowth.

 Will people be able to tell I’ve had a hair transplant?